is-alpinist/AccountingApp/README.md

-This is a production accounting multi-user purchase order draw down application.
+Production accounting purchase order draw-down application.

 The model is: